casterbn/QtCompile/library/home-Index Page.md

 # Fsu0413's Original Qt builds

+## GPG sign

+I am working on a method to GPG sign every package, but I didn't find a good method.
+I don't want to put the signature file besides the package, I think it will be a waste of upload step......

 ## Future plan on build environment

 Ubuntu 16.04 LTS (Which is used in building binaries for WebAssembly) => CentOS 8 (for no reason, I just want to make such change)